edWebinars

 Learn more about earning a CE certificate and our accessibility features.

 Professional learning communities (PLCs) are too often an afterthought or approached as a one-size-fits-all professional development experience, when the reality is they can be a tool for transforming classrooms and learning to be more student centered.
-In this edWebinar, you will learn how to organize PLCs to support educators in improving their instructional practice and collaboratively creating classroom materials.
+In this edWebinar, you learn how to organize PLCs to support educators in improving their instructional practice and collaboratively creating classroom materials.

-All registrants will receive access to Modern Classrooms Project’s free PLC toolkit, in addition to exemplar content from real classrooms.
-This edWebinar is ideal for teachers, coaches, and leaders of all grade levels who want PLCs to accelerate student-centered implementation and improve student ownership, mastery, and outcomes.
+All registrants receive access to Modern Classrooms Project’s free PLC toolkit, in addition to exemplar content from real classrooms.
+This recorded edWebinar is ideal for teachers, coaches, and leaders of all grade levels who want PLCs to accelerate student-centered implementation and improve student ownership, mastery, and outcomes.

 About the Presenters